llorenscapotorres/CapOS/README.md

 The project aims to avoid relying on existing operating systems, machine learning frameworks, or numerical libraries.

+## How to execute?

+Very easy, just `bash CapOS.sh`.

+You must be in a Linux environment (Debian, Ubuntu, WSL...)

 ## The Goal

 The final objective of CapOS is to implement and train a **binary neural network directly inside the operating system**.